lucky-sideburn/kubeinvaders/README.md

 ### Known problems

 * It seems that KubeInvaders does not work with EKS because of problems with ServiceAccount.
 Work in progress!
-* KubeInvaders use OpenResty for writing metrics into Redis as caching layer.
-Resolution of the kubernetes service name for Redis is not working, use the IP.
 ### Show logs of a pod

 Move the spaceship over a white alien.